JonEilers/analyticalgenomics.org/_annotation/repetitive_elements.md

 # makes the script executable
 chmod +x dfam-tetools.sh

-# creating conda environment and installing singularity
-conda create -n singularity singularity conda activate singularity

 # runs the script which pulls the container image and runs it
 ./dfam-tetools.sh
 ```

-It is preferred to run this container using singularity as that will prevent the headache of mounting folders and other nonsense that docker makes you do.
-Unfortunately I wasn't able to get singularity working with conda and I didn't feel like going through the hasle of installing all the dependencies and compiling it so I ended up using Docker.

-# Downloading Database
+It is preferred to run this container using singularity, however docker will work just as well.

 # Running Tetools